wopata/phat/README.md

 Phat templates have the extension `.phat`.
-If you name them `action.phat`, they will catch all formats that have no explicitly designated templates, but of course you can just call the `action.json.phat` to restrict output.
+If you name them `action.phat`, they will catch all formats that have no explicitly designated templates, but of course you can just call them e.g. `action.json.phat` to restrict the format.

 ## An example